bloominstituteoftechnology/Sprint-Challenge-Mongo/README.md

 * you can write a `getter` `'get'` method that simply returns all the categories.
 Filter out any un useful information here, meaning we just want the title of the categories.
-* create a few categories so that when you create your expenses, you can assign where they go!
+* create a minimum of 4 categories so that when you create your expenses, you can assign where they go!
+* example of categories could be: `Food/Dining` `Gas/Auto` `Date Nights` `Mortgage`

 ### `'/expense'`

 * your expense should have a `'post'` method for creating the expense.
-To save an expense you'll need an `'account'` `_id` and a `'category'` `_id` so that we can build out a relationship between those other collections and our expenses.
+To save an expense you'll need an `'budget'` `_id` and a `'category'` `_id` so that we can build out a relationship between those other collections and our expenses.
 * your expense route should also have a `'get'` method that returns all the expenses with the populated data.